Spain Crypto Tax Guide 2026

 Getting paid in crypto

-Getting paid in crypto is taxable - but the tax you may be liable to pay depends on your specific circumstances.
-If you're employed by a company and being paid in crypto, any company in Spain that pays its employees with cryptocurrencies has to include these payments in the standard informational tax form about salaries.
+GENERAL INCOME TAXGetting paid in crypto is taxable, but the tax you may be liable to pay depends on your specific circumstances.
+If you're employed by a company and are being paid in crypto, any company in Spain that pays its employees with cryptocurrencies has to include these payments in the standard informational tax form about salaries.
 So all you'd need to do as the employee is check online your work income report for accuracy.

-Meanwhile, if you're a contractor being paid in crypto, you'd need to exchange that value to the EUR equivalent and create an invoice for tax purposes to determine your future freelance income, or Rendimientos de Actividades Económicas.
+Meanwhile, if you're a contractor being paid in crypto, you'd need to exchange that value for the EUR equivalent and create an invoice for tax purposes to determine your future freelance income or Rendimientos de Actividades Económicas.

 Mining crypto

-Mining crypto is viewed as a business activity under the current guidance from the AEAT.
-Anyone mining crypto must register as a freelancer (autónomo) - specifically business activity code 832.9 (otros servicios financieros).
+GENERAL INCOME TAXMining crypto is viewed as a business activity under the current guidance from the AEAT.
+Anyone mining crypto must register as a freelancer (autónomo), specifically business activity code 832.9 (otros servicios financieros).
 Any income from your mining activities will be subject to General Income Tax.

 This said, if and when you later dispose of your mining rewards, this would be viewed as savings income and taxed in the same way as any other disposal of crypto.